 FAIR Privacy is a quantitative privacy risk framework based on FAIR (Factors Analysis in Information Risk).
 FAIR Privacy examines personal privacy risks (to individuals), not organizational risks.
-Included in this tool is a PowerPoint deck illustrating the components of FAIR Privacy and an example based on the US Census.
+Included in this tool is a PowerPoint deck illustrating the components of FAIR Privacy and an example based on a hypothetical smart lock manufacturer.
 In addition, an Excel spreadsheet provides a powerful risk calculator using Monte Carlo simulation.

 Affiliation/Organization(s) Contributing: Enterprivacy Consulting Group